troperville

 Bloody Hilarious

-Blood is something you don't want to see.
-It indicates injury and mortality.
-But not always.
-Sometimes it Crosses the Line Twice and turns into comedy.
-May involve High Pressure Blood, a shower of Ludicrous Gibs, or a serving of Chunky Salsa, but whatever the details the victim is certain to be Overdrawn at the Blood Bank.
+May involve High-Pressure Blood, a shower of Ludicrous Gibs, or a serving of Chunky Salsa, but whatever the details the victim is certain to be Overdrawn at the Blood Bank.

-See also Gorn, Bloody Murder.
+See also Gorn, Bloody Murder, and Bloody Horror.
 Especially common in Black Comedy.
+Can overlap with Death as Comedy, and a key component to comedically-inclined Splatter Horror.
 Often the more mature cousin to Covered in Gunge.
+Contrast Amusing Injuries, when injuries that ought to have gruesome effects are played harmlessly for slapstick comedy.

-As a Death Trope, all Spoilers will be unmarked ahead.
+As this is a Death Trope, unmarked spoilers abound.
 Beware.

 Examples: